Sheriff's Department K-9 Unit

 New Manfred Design Features on T-shirts, Sweatshirts

-The Sheriff’s Department worked with Platform Industries to produce new images for a wider variety of clothing for both children and adults.
-There are two front (pocket-size) images to choose from and a new Manfred design on the back.
+The Sheriff’s Department works with Platform Industries to produce new images for a wider variety of clothing for both children and adults.

-You can choose short and long sleeve T-shirts and a pullover hooded sweatshirt for children and adults.
-A new ladies short sleeve T-shirt and cadet collar, partial zip sweatshirt for adults.
+You can choose short and long sleeve T-shirts for men, women and children as well as and pullover hooded sweatshirt and cadet collar, partial zip sweatshirts.